GIT stability and biquotients of $SU(3)$: -stability in terms of cones

 We give another criterion for $\chi$-semistability in terms of discrete geometry.
 Assume that $\mu_\chi(\lambda, (z,w)) \geq 0$ for all $1$-PS $\lambda$.
 Then for each $1$-PS $\lambda'$ given by $\lambda'(h) = (h^{\alpha_1'}, h^{\alpha_2'})$ with $\alpha' = (\alpha_1',\alpha_2') \in \Z^2$, the set

 of integers contains at least one non-positive integer.
 The converse is also true.
 By replacing $\lambda'$ by $(\lambda')^{-1}$, we also have that the set contains at least one non-negative integer.
-Remark that $\Sigma$ has the apex $0$.
-With this understood, we have the following: \begin{lemm}\Label{lemm:chiss} $(z,w) \in \overline{M}^{\chiss}$ if and only if $C \in \sigma_{z,w}$. \end{lemm} This lemma follows from the following general result.
+Remark that $\Sigma$ has the apex at the origin.
+With this understood, we have the following: \begin{lemm} $(z,w) \in \overline{M}^{\chiss}$ if and only if $C \in \sigma_{z,w}$. \end{lemm} This lemma follows from the following general result.